tgbugs/pyontutils/README.md

 ## Requirements
 This repo requires Python3.5 or later.
-See setup.py for the additional requirements.
+See setup.py for the additional requirements. ontload requires Java8 and >=maven3.3 in order to build SciGraph.

 ## NIF-Ontology
 Many of these scripts are written for working on the NIF standard ontology